NilsGriebner/rabbitmq-sample/README.md

 ## Run the code

 In order to run the code credentials and the hostname of an AwsMQ instance are needed.
-If you're interested please ping me.

 Install dependencies with